Himalayan Yoga Academy

 Concluding remarks

-The six enemies of the mind that we have spoken about are actually the impurities of the mind that obscure our clear vision and cause untold pain and suffering.
+The six enemies of the mind that we have spoken about are the impurities of the mind that obscure our clear vision and cause untold pain and suffering.
 As we have already seen, it is the ego that uses life experiences to sow the seeds of strong attachments and resentments.
 These attachments and aversions lead to the reinforcement of the six negative tendencies (shad-ripu) discussed here.
 This interaction between the ego and the shark causes pain and suffering on a mental and emotional level.
 The only way to get rid of these negative emotions is to eliminate avidya (ignorance), which reduces the influence of the ego, and clears and clears the mind so that we can access the light of true intuitive wisdom.

 TAGS: Asana ayurveda ayurveda therapy bridge pose children food health Himalayan Yoga Mantra Meditation in Nepal Meditation Nepal Nepal Nepal yoga Pose Power reiki reiki training Shiva Shiva mantra Surya Kriya Triyambakam vegan diet Yoga Yoga Academy Yoga Asana Yoga for All yoga for children Yoga in Nepal Yoga Life yoga pose yoga retreat Yoga retreat Nepal Yoga Teacher Training Nepal